 Condoms are worn during sexual activity to prevent sexually transmissible infections and as a contraceptive method to prevent pregnancy.
-There are two different kinds of condom available, the external condom and the internal condom.
-This information brochure is about the external condom.
-For more information about the internal condom, see SHFPACT’s information brochure about this.
+A condom is a physical barrier that stops body fluids (e.g., semen, vaginal fluids) from passing between sexual partners.
+There are two different kinds of condom available, the external (male) condom and the internal (female) condom.

 HOW DO EXTERNAL CONDOMS WORK AND WHAT ARE THEY MADE OF?